Many gardeners have dealt with the irritation of finding grubs in the soil among their plants.

 Signs of Infestation

 You’ll see telltale signs of grubs in your lawn when you notice dead or damaged patches.
-If it feels spongy and soft to the touch, and if you see various wildlife digging at your grass, that’s another sign of grubs.
+Seeing wildlife digging at your grass is another sign of grubs.

 If you happen to pull back a section of grass and can count more than five grubs per square foot, you’ve got an infestation.
-These signs mean that they are most likely present in your garden as well.
+These signs also mean that they are most likely present in your garden.

-Droopy leaves, the sudden death of plants, and the appearance of garden moles are all signs of a grub infestation.
+Droopy leaves, the sudden death of plants, and garden moles‘ appearance are all signs of a grub infestation.

 When to Treat for Grubs?